NicolasStuhm/IoT_project/README.md

 Concerning the websites and platforms, I am using adafruit io and IFTTT.
 Adafruit is a website, which provides so called "feeds" which accept data from for example a microcontroller.
 I am using two different feeds, one for the temperature and one to monitor if the pir sensor has detected motion.
 This data is the visualised by a different tool within adafruit: the dashboard: <br><br>

 Starting with the gauge on the left in figure two: it displays the current temperature, is capped at -5 and 75 degrees celsius and changes colors to blue or red when falling below 15 or rising above 45 degrees, respectively.
 These values are not predefined and one can easily be modified.<br>
 One the right in figure two, a chart keeps track of the development of the temperature over the past 24 hours.
+Both of these visualisation tools, along with many others, can be found under adafruit.io, dashboard, settings and finally add block.
 ![picture of the temp](pictures/Sk%C3%A4rmbild%202023-07-02%20061032.png) _Figure two, gauge and chart dispalying the temperature_<br><br>
 Visible on the left is a log, keeping track of when the door was opened and when the pir sensor was triggered.
 The textfield on the right, lets a user enter a value, such as "open" which is then added to the feed and executed, in case the codeword has a predefined action the code.
 This is not the standard way of opening the lock, it either opens by itself, reacting to the temperature in the greenhouse or it can be opened by a pushbutton in the IFTTT application (more on that soon).
 This textfield is some kind of "backdoor".